MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Methods.md

 ### Error Methods

 Functions can call two different methods when errors occur.
-When a nonterminating error occurs, the function should call the `WriteError` method, which is described in the "Write Methods" section.
+When a non-terminating error occurs, the function should call the `WriteError` method, which is described in the "Write Methods" section.
 When a terminating error occurs and the function cannot continue, it should call the `ThrowTerminatingError` method.
 You can also use the `Throw` statement for